-Advanced imaging of the prostate at the Mays Cancer Center: The 3 Tesla MRI Scanner
+Advanced imaging of the prostate at the UT Health San Antonio MD Anderson Cancer Center: The 3 Tesla MRI Scanner

 The cancer center, in collaboration with the radiology department at UT Health San Antonio, offers the three Tesla magnetic resonance imaging (MRI) scanner—the latest advancement in imaging for the prostate.